 What is the California Boater Card?

-The California Boater Card will show that its holder has successfully taken and passed a National Association of State Boating Law Administrators (NASBLA) and state-approved boater safety education exam.
-The California Boater Card will be issued by the California State Parks Division of Boating and Waterways.
-The card will cost $10 and the lost card replacement fee will be no more than $5.
-Applications for the California Boating Card will become available in late 2017.
+The California Boater Card shows the carrier has successfully taken and passed a National Association of State Boating Law Administrators (NASBLA) and state-approved boater safety education exam.
+The California Boater Card is issued by the California State Parks Division of Boating and Waterways.
+The card costs $10 and the lost card replacement fee will be no more than $5.
+Applications for the California Boating Card are available on the boatercard website here.